• Skip to primary navigation

 Chocolate Maple Cream Truffles

 Chocolate Maple Cream Truffles!
-Indulge in these dreamy, homemade maple flavored cream truffles with crunchy walnuts, deliciously smothered in milk chocolate!
+Indulge in these dreamy, homemade maple flavored cream truffles with crunchy walnuts, deliciously smothered in milk chocolate

-maple candy recipe
+maple candy recipe cream truffles

-Our Chocolate Maple Walnut Creams are made from scratch!
 Made with delicious ingredients like sweetened condensed milk, butter, powdered sugar, real walnuts, pure maple flavoring, vanilla extract and a luscious milk chocolate coating.
 So dreamy, right?

 • These maple cream truffles do not require any special equipment.
 No candy thermometer required, so no fuss.
 They just require a little time for the different steps for setting up of the candy filling and coating.

-maple candy recipe
+maple candy recipe cream truffles

-Ways to Amping Up the Nutty Flavor!
+Ways to Amp Up the Nutty Flavor!

 • As far as the amping up the nut flavor in this maple candy recipe, take these up a notch, by toasting the walnuts ahead of time.
 It is a worthy pursuit, as it enhances their flavor and texture in your maple goodies.
 You may prefer pecans.
 You can use fresh or toasted, just giving you some options. 🙂